million12/docker-typo3-flow-neos-abstract/README.md

 Default: `T3APP_SURF_SMOKE_TEST_DOMAIN=next.<the 1st domain from $T3APP_VHOST_NAMES>`
 If you use `T3APP_USE_SURF_DEPLOYMENT`, this is the extra domain which will be configured in Nginx (and aliased to 127.0.0.1 inside container).
 It's needed if you want to use Surf smoke test task `typo3.surf:test:httptest`.

+**T3APP_SSH_REPO_KEY**
+Default: `T3APP_SSH_REPO_KEY=/gh-repo-key`
+Useful when you embed own SSH key to access private Git repository.
+When set AND the file exist, it will be copied to `www` home directory, to `/data/www/.ssh/id_rsa` so, when you work as `www` user inside container, you can pull and push changes from/to your repository.
+See [Accessing private repositories](#accessing-private-repositories-example) section for more information.

 ### Other (runtime/internal) variables

 These are variables which are set internally when container starts.
 You might want to use them e.g. inside your site build hook script (see `T3APP_USER_BUILD_SCRIPT`).